ipahomov/search/README.md

 # search project
 Search is a multisearcher engine, which group requested results by rating.

-To start print in console comand in project directory:
+To start print in console comand:
- 1) mvn install
+ 1)in project directory: mvn install
- 2) java -jar Search.jar
+ 2)then in target directory: java -jar Search.jar